rpgreview/papersandpaychecks/pnp.md

 **Tactical Action**: Immediate actions by a character which can be carried out within a ten-second time-frame.

+**Skill Points** The number of points a character can spend per level on skills and knowledges.
+It is based on the average of the character's INT.

 **Strategic Action**: Involved actions by a character which can be carried out within a four-hour time-frame.

 **Worker** A character in Papers & Paychecks who works, *almost* synonymous with NPC or PC.
 Distinguished from "worker", which can refer to any almost character. *Owners* tend to stay out of play and behind the scenes, making them even more insidiuous.